nathaneastwood/fablore/src/about.md

 ## The Developer 👨🏼‍💻

-Legendary Stories is created with ❤️ by Nathan Millwood.
-A Data Scientist / Data Engineer by trade, Nathan has been playing Flesh and Blood since August 2021.
+Legendary Stories is created with ❤️ by Nathan Eastwood.
+A Data Engineer by trade, Nathan has been playing Flesh and Blood since August 2021.

 ## Special Thanks 🙏